 The design of the base is left to each year’s Worldcon committee to determine and, for many past Worldcons, the design has been chosen through a competition.
 (To see all of the previous Hugo Awards click here.)
 There is no requirement to hold a competition.

-While each year’s Worldcon committee can have their own rockets made up as well as the bases, since 1984, all but one has chosen to use the foundry formerly owned by the late Peter Weston oversee the manufacture of the Hugo Award rockets.
+While each year’s Worldcon committee can have their own rockets made up as well as the bases, since 1984, all but one has chosen to use the Ashwater Foundry in England, formerly owned by the late Peter Weston, oversee the manufacture of the Hugo Award rockets.
 Peter described that process here.
 The foundry has the custom mold for casting the rockets.
 No matter how the rockets are made, they must follow the same pattern as the design standardized by Peter Weston, for this design is a service mark of the World Science Fiction Society.
 The rocket must have a solid finish (including a clear finish, such as those rockets made of plastic) and may not have anything engraved or printed on the rocket itself.

 The specifications for the rockets are:

 - 13″ tall

 - bolt 5/16-18 machine screw thread

 See the detailed specification sheet (PDF) for further details.
 A high resolution version of the specifications (3 MB) is available here.
 We thank Deb Kosiba, designer of the 2005 and 2006 Hugo Award trophy bases, for preparing this specification sheet.
 The design of the trophy rocket is the property of the World Science Fiction Society and may not be used without permission; however, you are welcome to use this document for legitimate purposes such as describing the Hugo Award and preparing designs for trophies.